Google Pay™

 Google™ provides two methods for testing transactions with Google Pay™.

-• To use this method, testers must not be subscribed to the Google Test Group required for testing with production cards (from option B) and must have a working Android device with Google Wallet™ installed, including a valid Visa or Mastercard card.
+- To use this method, testers must join the Google Test Group required for testing with production cards and must have a working Android device with Google Wallet™ installed, including a valid Visa or Mastercard card.

-• Google™ offers the use of test cards option for developers looking to perform basic Google Pay™ test transactions without using an Android device.
-Google™ test cards are supported exclusively in a Chrome browser and require integration via ACI Worldwide.
+- Google™ offers the use of test cards option for developers looking to perform basic Google Pay™ test transactions without using an Android device.
+Google™ test cards are supported exclusively in the Chrome browser and require integration via ACI Worldwide.

 Before processing the transaction, the merchant must display a final price to the user.
 If the amount to be charged has varied based on data received from the Google Pay™ API, the merchant is expected to show a confirmation page with the final price.